What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 Tallow - Dr. Axe

 Want to know a little-known fact about McDonald’s french fries?
-Before Mcdonald’s starting using hydrogenated vegetable oils to fry its fries, the company used good, old-fashioned beef tallow.
+Before McDonald’s started using hydrogenated vegetable oils to fry its fries, the company used good, old-fashioned beef tallow.

 Many other fast food restaurants did, too, including Burger King, Wendy’s, Hardee’s, Arby’s, Dairy Queen, Popeyes and Bob’s Big Boy.

 Can you still eat tallow?
-Yes — and in moderation, some would still consider it to be a healthy fat to cook with, especially compared to margarine or processed shortening.
+Yes — and in moderation, some it can be a healthy fat to cook with, especially compared to margarine or processed shortening.

 Grass-fed beef fat can be a great source of oleic acid, conjugated linoleic acid (CLA) and other fatty acids that are thought to be good for increasing “good” cholesterol levels and supporting cognitive/brain health and a strong metabolism.